ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

 ### Create Ubuntu VM Image Using `qemu`

-1. Execute the following command in the host
+1. Execute the following command on the host

     ```shell
     # Run install_ubuntu.sh to start Ubuntu guest installation.